Elyas-d/portfolio/README.md

-a portfolio app built with tailwind css only.
+a portfolio app built with tailwind only css.